squint-cljs/squint/README.markdown

 - Transpiled JS files are fairly readable and have source map support for debugging
-- Transpiled JS files are linked to one shared NPM module which contains `"cherry/cljs.core"`, `"cherry/cljs.string"`, etc.  such that libraries written in cherry, can be compiled, hosted on NPM and be re-used.
+- Transpiled JS files are linked to one shared NPM module which contains `"cherry/cljs.core"`, `"cherry/cljs.string"`, etc.  such that libraries written in cherry, can be compiled, tree-shaken with ES6 tooling and then hosted on NPM.
 Output linked to older versions of cherry will work with newer versions of cherry: i.e. 'binary' compatibility.
 - Macro support
 - REPL support
 - Async/await support